 Cardboard Tube Lion

-Kids can make a whole jungle full of cardboard tube animals for lots of craft playtime fun.
+Kids can make this Cardboard tube Lion and a whole jungle full of cardboard tube animals for lots of craft playtime fun.
+Cardboard tubes have long been a staple craft material and news ideas always keep popping up so make sure you have a supply on hand.

 Cardboard rolls (one per animal)